benjaa-a11/studio/src/README.md

     service cloud.firestore {
       match /databases/{database}/documents {
         match /channels/{channelId} {
           allow read: if true;
           allow write: if false; // Or your admin logic }
+        match /peliculas/{peliculaId} {
+          allow read: if true;
+          allow write: if false; // Or your admin logic }